 - A. Economic Benefit from Non-Client for Advisory Services.
 As a Fee-Only advisor, BWFA only receives compensation directly from its clients for the services it provides to them.
-[See Item 12.A(3) (b), page 22] BWFA does not sell insurance products nor earn commissions from buy and sell transactions (as does a broker-dealer).
+BWFA does not sell insurance products nor earn commissions from buy and sell transactions (as does a broker-dealer).
 This practice allows BWFA's advisors to offer objective and unbiased recommendations to clients.
 It avoids the inherent conflicts of interest that exist when a firm receives compensation or economic benefit from a non-client source for providing services to its clients. - B. Compensation for Client Referrals. - 1.
 BWFA has a client referral program for its employees whereby employees who are investment advisor representatives, but who do not have discretionary authority over client funds, may be eligible to receive compensation for referrals to the firm of prospective clients who become BWFA investment management clients.
 BWFA pays referring employees a percentage of the client's advisory fees paid to BWFA.
-This referral fee does not increase the fees paid by the client to BWFA charges its standard advisory fees irrespective of whether or not the client was referred to BWFA by an employee.
+This referral fee does not increase the fees paid by the client to BWFA.
+BWFA charges its standard advisory fees irrespective of whether or not the client was referred to BWFA by an employee.
 Nevertheless, this program presents a potential conflict of interest, as the employee has a financial incentive to refer a prospective client. - 2.
 As a result of past participation in TD Ameritrade's AdvisorDirect program, BWFA received client referrals from TD Ameritrade (TDA).
 BWFA participated in the TDA AdvisorDirect program as an independent and unaffiliated investment advisor.
 BWFA does not have any employment or agency relationship to TDA.
 In September 2014, BWFA stopped participating in the AdvisorDirect program for purposes of receiving client referrals.
-Nevertheless BWFA is still obligated to pay TDA an ongoing fee for each successful client relationship established as a result of past referrals.
+Nevertheless, BWFA is still obligated to pay TDA an ongoing fee for each successful client relationship established as a result of past referrals.
 This referral fee is a percentage (not to exceed 25%) of the BWFA investment management &/or financial planning fees charged to the referred client.
 These referral fees also apply to accounts of immediate family members who were subsequently referred to BWFA by the original TDA-referred client.
 Referral fees do not increase the fees paid by the client to BWFA.
 BWFA charges its standard advisory fees irrespective of whether or not the client was referred to BWFA by TDA. - 3.
-BWFA may have agreement(s) with one or more other third parties to solicit clients on its behalf.
-In cases where a referred prospective client becomes an investment management client,
+As a thank you, BWFA occasionally makes small personal gifts valued around \$100 to clients, to friends of the firm, and to organizations when they refer individuals or organizations that become BWFA clients.